 6. Artificial intelligence

 There is a definite trend among fintech app users towards a greater reliance on AI.
 Apps such as Chip, for example, rely on complex algorithmic processes to determine how much a user can save.
 Research has also shown that Millennials have poorer money management skills compared to other groups.
 Finch attempts to remedy this by helping users pinpoint negative spending patterns.
-It is a good example how “smart technology” is used in an app.
+It is a good example of how “smart technology” is used in an app.

 AI has implications for internal business strategy too.
-Advanced machine learning, chatbots and adaptable automated customer-facing processes all mean that backend costs involving one-on-one interaction, like customer service, can be limited.
+Advanced machine learning, chatbots, and adaptable automated customer-facing processes all mean that backend costs involving one-on-one interaction, like customer service, can be limited.
 The cost of implementing AI solutions is also dramatically decreasing.

 7. Blockchain security

 One particularly notable development is blockchain and how it applies to fintech.
 It allows immediate, secure sharing of data across platforms and, although it is an early-stage technology, has seen a significant uptake recently.
 The Australian stock exchange is exploring the possibility of transferring its platform to a blockchain while NASDAQ is currently trialing a private asset trading market based on a blockchain too.